mesosphere/dcos-docs-site/pages/1.11/administering-clusters/deploying-a-local-dcos-universe/index.md

 - [DC/OS CLI installed](/1.11/cli/install/).

-- Logged into the DC/OS CLI.
+- You must be logged into the DC/OS CLI.
 On DC/OS Enterprise, you must be logged in as a user with the `dcos:superuser` permission.

-**Note:** As the Universe tarball is over two gigabytes in size it may take some time to download it to your local drive and upload it to each master.
+**Note:** As the Universe tarball is over two gigabytes in size, it may take some time to download it to your local drive and upload it to each master.

 # <a name="certified"></a>Deploying a local Universe containing Certified Universe packages